sovdeeth/oopsk/README.md

   sender: player
   contents: "hello world"
 ```

+### Custom Types

+Struct templates automatically create a new Skript type using the template's name + `struct`.
+In the above example, `message struct` is now a valid Skript type that can be used in function parameters and other struct fields.
+**You should be very careful when reloading templates, as any existing code that used the type may break if the template was modified or removed.**
+ALWAYS reload all scripts after modifying templates to ensure all code is properly re-parsed.

 ### Type Safety
 oopsk attempts to ensure type safety at parse time via checking all fields with the given name.
 This means having unique field names across structs allows oopsk to give you more accurate parse errors, while sharing field names can result in invalid code not causing any errors during parsing.